 changes in interest rates and inflation expectations.
+To look to diversify these risks where possible within both the default and self-select range.
 Liquidity Difficulties in raising sufficient cash when required without adversely impacting the fair market value of the investment.
 To maintain a sufficient allocation to liquid assets within the DB Section so that there is a prudent buffer to pay members benefits as they fall due (including transfer values), and to provide collateral to the LDI manager.
 Liquidity within the DB Section is monitored by the Fund's administrators assessing the level of cash held on a quarterly basis in order to limit the impact of cash flow requirements on the policy.
 Within the DC Section, liquidity risk is managed by typically offering members pooled funds that are readily redeemable in normal circumstances at reasonable prices.
 Market Experiencing losses due to factors that affect the overall performance of the financial markets.
 To remain appropriately diversified and hedge away any unrewarded risks, where practicable.
 Credit Default on payments due as part of a financial security contract.
 To diversify this risk by investing in a range of credit markets across different geographies and sectors.
 Diversification The risk that investments are too concentrated in terms of sector, industry, sub-asset class.
 This is measured by observing the relative and absolute volatility of the investment options.
 Within the DC Section, it is also managed through the selection of broadbased funds that show internal diversification, as well as by offering the membership a fund range which provides for reasonable diversification.
 Custodian The risk that the custodian misplaces Fund investments that it is receiving, delivering or safekeeping.
 To be measured by assessing the quality of the custodian bank: its abilities to settle trades on time and to keep safe custody of assets; and its financial strength (both to stay in business and to pay any claims due to the Fund).
 The Investment Committee monitors the custodian's activities within the DB Section and discusses the performance of the custodian with the investment managers where appropriate.

-Environmental, Exposure to Environmental, To appoint managers who satisfy the

-Social and Social and Governance following criteria, unless there is a good

-Governance factors, including but not reason why the manager does not satisfy

-Governance limited to climate change, each criteria:

-which can impact the 1.
-Responsible Investment ('RI') Policy /

-performance of the Fund's Framework

-investments and member 2.
-Implemented via Investment Process

-outcomes.
-3. A track record of using engagement

-outcomes. and any voting rights to manage ESG

-factors

-4. ESG specific reporting

-5. UN PRI Signatory

-6. UK Stewardship Code signatory

-The Trustee monitors the managers on

-Commanday The metantial for a draws an ongoing basis.

-Currency The potential for adverse To largely invest in GBP share classes

-currency movements to where possible to eliminate direct

-have an impact on the currency risk.

-Fund's investments.
-Widt d DC d did

-Within the DC section this is managed

-by providing the membership with a

-number of GBP based investment

-options and communicating those funds

-which invest overseas.

-N A C Non-Grandial matter

-Non-financial Any factor that is not Non-financial matters are not taken into

-expected to have a financial account in the selection, retention or

-impact on the Fund's realisation of investments.

-investments.
+Environmental, Exposure to Environmental, To appoint managers who satisfy the · · · · · · · · · · · · · · · · · · · Social and Governance Social and Governance factors, including but not limited to climate change, which can impact the performance of the Fund's investments and member outcomes. following criteria, unless there is a good reason why the manager does not satisfy each criteria: 1.
+Responsible Investment ('RI') Policy / Framework 2.
+Implemented via Investment Process 3.
+A track record of using engagement and any voting rights to manage ESG factors 4.
+ESG specific reporting 5.
+UN PRI Signatory 6.
+UK Stewardship Code signatory The Trustee monitors the managers on an ongoing basis.
+Currency The potential for adverse currency movements to have an impact on the Fund's investments.
+To largely invest in GBP share classes where possible to eliminate direct currency risk.
+Within the DC section this is managed by providing the membership with a number of GBP based investment options and communicating those funds which invest overseas.
+Non-financial Any factor that is not expected to have a financial impact on the Fund's investments.
+Non-financial matters are not taken into account in the selection, retention or realisation of investments.